'We Came A Long Way': After Prison, A New Chance For A Dad And His Daughter

 "Yeah, well that's part of it — kind of go to extreme measures because you always need money," Ralph says.
 "So you just thought I was a crook?"

 "I was young; I didn't put two and two together," Abby says.
 "And looking back on things, I thought I had a normal life.
-You know, I ate spaghetti for dinner, I watched TV, I went to bed at eight."
+You know, I ate spaghetti for dinner, I watched TV, I went to bed at 8."

 Ralph says he would send letters from prison to connect with his daughter.
 "Like one time, I traced my hand on a piece of paper and I told you to trace yours," he says.